tazama-lf/tazama-project/CONTRIBUTING.md

 ## Community Guidelines

-The EKuta project Code of Coduct follows the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+The Tazama project Code of Coduct follows the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.